-In fact, we have everything you need for a modern city break including laundry facilities, an extra dining room and free Wi-Fi.
+In fact, we have everything you need for a modern city break including laundry facilities and free Wi-Fi.
 YHA Bath is on Bathwick Hill, with great views of the city centre as you descend towards it.
-We are within walking distance of the University of Bath and around a 25 minute walk from the centre of Bath itself, though we are up a steep hill so do bear that in mind when arriving or returning to the hostel!
-Regular U1 and U18 buses travel between the railway station, city centre and university with a bus stop right by our entrance - just ask the driver for “the Youth Hostel” and they'll be able to drop you close to our hostel after just a five minute journey from the city centre.
+We are within walking distance of the esteemed University of Bath and around a 25 minute walk from the centre of Bath itself, though we are up a steep hill so do bear that in mind when arriving or returning to the hostel!
+Regular U1 and U18 buses travel between the railway station, city centre and university, with a bus stop right by our entrance - just ask the driver for “the Youth Hostel” and they'll be able to drop you close to our hostel after just a five minute journey from the city centre.
 All of this makes for comfortable, convenient city accommodation, perfect for a weekend away.

 YHA Bath is a listed building and welcomes all types of guests.
 However, if you have a child under the age of 3 years or any other special requirement, please mention at the time of booking and we will try and accommodate you in the most suitable room available.

 Food and drink at YHA Bath

 - Free wi-fi